farooqqureshii/eecs-webring/README.md

 ### 🙂 Joining the webring
 To join the webring:
-1. Please create a pull request and include all the information in the `addwebsite.md` file located under `templates` in your comment.
-If I were adding my website, the format would be as follows\
+1. Please create a pull request titled `add website [your name]` and include all the information in the `addwebsite.md` file located under `templates` in your comment.
+If I were adding my website, my comment would be as follows\
 Name: Farooq Qureshi\
 Year of Grad: 2030\
 Program: Electrical Engineering and Computing Technology\